Bjorklund and St. Thomas host Omaha - WTOP News

 Omaha, Nebraska; Thursday, 8:05 p.m.
 EST

-BOTTOM LINE: St. Thomas takes on the Omaha Mavericks after Parker Bjorklund scored 26 points in St. Thomas’ 81-67 loss to the South Dakota Coyotes.
+BOTTOM LINE: St. Thomas visits the Omaha Mavericks after Parker Bjorklund scored 26 points in St. Thomas’ 81-67 loss to the South Dakota Coyotes.

-The Tommies are 5-6 in conference games.
-St. Thomas ranks third in the Summit shooting 35.9% from 3-point range.
+The Tommies are 5-6 in Summit play.
+St. Thomas is third in the Summit allowing 70.2 points while holding opponents to 46.0% shooting.

-TOP PERFORMERS: Luke Jungers averages 1.6 made 3-pointers per game for the Mavericks, scoring 8.2 points while shooting 41.9% from beyond the arc.
-Frankie Fidler is averaging 12.9 points and 6.1 rebounds over the last 10 games for Omaha.
+TOP PERFORMERS: JJ White is averaging 9.8 points and 4.1 assists for the Mavericks.
+Frankie Fidler is averaging 12.5 points over the last 10 games for Omaha.

-Riley Miller is shooting 41.8% from beyond the arc with 2.9 made 3-pointers per game for the Tommies, while averaging 12.6 points.
-Andrew Rohde is shooting 43.0% and averaging 13.9 points over the past 10 games for St. Thomas.
+Bjorklund is averaging 14.1 points for the Tommies.
+Riley Miller is averaging 2.9 made 3-pointers over the last 10 games for St. Thomas.

 LAST 10 GAMES: Mavericks: 2-8, averaging 68.2 points, 30.6 rebounds, 12.7 assists, 5.4 steals and 2.6 blocks per game while shooting 44.8% from the field.
 Their opponents have averaged 76.7 points per game.